 Ed. note: are you obsessed with accounting news?
 Yeah, us too.
 Sign up for our newsletter to get headlines in your inbox twice a week.
+Looking for a remote accounting job?
+We encourage you to sign up to get job alerts for remote accounting positions from our friends at Accountingfly.

 If the world had no accountants [The Indicator from Planet Money] As the unsung heroes of the financial world, CPAs (Certified Public Accountants) are responsible for a wide range of important tasks, from balancing the books to investigating fraud.
 So what happens when there’s not enough of them?